tecarramone/Tecarra-portfolio/README.md

-A early Portfolio.
+An early Portfolio.
 Will update as I gain experience.